-Once the appropriate equipment for performing the factory test are gathered, perform the following steps to program and configure an M32150-25 Mobile Radio:
+Once the appropriate equipment for performing the factory test are gathered, perform the following steps to program and configure an M64700G-25 Mobile Radio:

-- Step 1 Enter the following information on the Test Data Sheet (see Appendix B): - Radio Serial number - Date test being performed - Tester's Name - Step 2 Program the radio to the current Firmware revision using the AVR programming utility. - Step 3 Connect a PC to the radio and launch the IPMessage program.
+- Step 1 Enter the mobile radio serial number, date test being performed, and tester's name on the Test Data Sheet (see Appendix B). - Step 2 Program the radio to the current Firmware revision using the AVR programming utility. - Step 3 Connect a PC to the radio and launch the IPMessage program.
 In the IPMessage window, type factory default, press [ENTER], and the radio displays the radio's default values. - Step 4 Enter the appropriate values for the radio's frequency band.
+The following values were used for a 764 to 806 MHz mobile radio: